kennedn/blog/content/posts/neszero.md

 sudo make install
 ```

-Now lets test the connection, connect your ATTiny up to the SPI pins on your Raspberry Pi and run the following:
+Now lets test the connection, connect your ATtiny up to the SPI pins on your Raspberry Pi and run the following:

 ```bash
 sudo avrdude -p t45 -c linuxspi -P /dev/spidev0.0 -b 10000